Why should you invest in the best dive watches?

 Prominent time markers and magnified date

-Provided you can afford to pay a handsome amount, the Citizen Men’s Eco-Drive has all the bells and whistles to justify your selection.
+Provided you can afford to pay a handsome amount, the Citizen Eco-Drive is truly a “diver’s watch” and has all the bells and whistles for professional diving and water sports.

-Next comes the dial of this model which doesn’t look cluttered despite having a plethora of subdials.
+Next comes the dial of this model which doesn’t look cluttered despite having a plethora of subdials, hour markers and date display.
 These subdials contain useful information including a perpetual calendar, five time zones, 12/24 hour time, alarm and the power remaining in the watch’s reserve.
+Metrics desired by the professional diver when submerged under many meters of water.

 While other features of this model are also useful, its star feature has to be its titanium case.
 Lightweight yet sturdy, titanium rivals stainless steel in strength while weighing half as much.
 It is also resistant to corrosion from regular body sweat as well as sea water.

 Given the price tag of this dive watch, Citizen did well to supply it with a sapphire crystal dial.
 It is resistant to scratches and has an anti-reflective coating plus the crystal’s polished surface means reading the date and time is a cinch.
-Oh, and it is water-resistant up to 200m.
+Oh, and it has a water resistance 200m rating.

 Subdials with useful info